-Scrivener 2.0 review
+Scrivener 2.0 full review

 Since Scrivener debuted in 2007, I've used it to write two (terrible) novels and a (terrible) screenplay, among other projects.
 It's a favorite among Macworld staffers, too, earning a 2010 Editors' Choice Award.
 Its many refinements to the already great original make Scrivener 2.0.2 worth every penny.